jgaryi/E115_BirdWatchingApp/README.md

 If the identified bird is one of the 500 species found in the national park but not listed in the dropdown menu, the app will display only the species name and return to the initial page when clicked again.
 If the bird is one of the nine pre-selected species—whose populations are vulnerable and decreasing—the app will provide detailed information about the species, its migratory path, and an image for visual reference. <br>

 An interactive map will show the bird's previously identified locations within the national park, habitat details, and changes over time that help explain why these species are vulnerable or endangered.
 The map will also highlight other areas where the bird is likely to be found, based on predictions from a geo-referenced model using remote sensing data.
-Additionally, a built-in chatbot will allow users to ask bird-related questions and receive answers powered by a Retrieval-Augmented Generation (RAG) Large Language Model (LLM).
+Additionally, a built-in chatbot will allow users to ask bird-related questions and receive answers powered by a Large Language Model with Retrieval-Augmented Generation (LLM-RAG).
 <br><br>

 # Milestone 2

-In this milestone, we present the components for data management, as well as the acoustic, language, and remote sensing models.
+In this milestone, we present the components for data management, as well as the acoustic, RAG-LLM, and remote sensing models.

 ## Data
 **1. For the Acoustic Model**